Call for Papers: Cognitive Psychology

 Jeffrey Zacks, Washington University in St. Louis, USA

-We encourage you to submit your work to us, and to know that you will be supporting one of the first journals that shares actual value with all of the people who do the work and help create a journal’s success.
-Any questions, please contact Dan Morgan.
+We encourage you to submit your work to us, and to know that you will be supporting true scientific rigor, and one of the first journals that shares actual value with all of the people who do the work and help create a journal’s success.
+Any questions, please contact Dan Morgan, Publisher.

-There are many more innovative features at Collabra: Psychology, including optional open peer review, article-level metrics, article annotation and commentary from hypothes.is, and an article-sharing partnership with Kudos, to name just a few.
+There are many more innovative features at Collabra: Psychology, including optional open peer review, article-level metrics, article annotation and commentary from hypothes.is, to name just a few.
 Please do check out the website for the full story: www.collabra.org.

 We hope to hear from you soon!